-Wakefield Cathedral exists in order to worship God and point others to him.
+Wakefield Cathedral is a seat of the Bishop of Leeds and exists as a centre for worship and mission.
 We strive to help people live as disciples of Jesus Christ, and to share his love with the world.
-We work closely with the Bishop of Leeds, praying daily for his ministry, and seeking to support him in his ministry across the Diocese of West Yorkshire and the Dales.
+We work closely with the Bishop, praying daily for his ministry, and seeking to support him in his ministry across the Diocese of Leeds.

-We try to give priority to people who are needy or disadvantaged, with some of this work focused through the Wakefield Rent Deposit Scheme.
-As one of three cathedrals in the diocese of West Yorkshire and the Dales, we look to play our part alongside our sister cathedrals in Bradford and Ripon in discerning what it can mean for three cathedrals to exist in one diocese, and how together we might faithfully serve the people of our region.
+We try to give priority to people who are needy or disadvantaged., with some of this work focused through the Cathedral Kitchen.
+As one of three cathedrals in the diocese of Leeds, we look to play our part alongside our sister cathedrals in Bradford and Ripon in discerning what it can mean for three cathedrals to exist in one diocese, and how together we might faithfully serve the people of our region.

 The daily round of prayer is fundamental in Wakefield, as in every cathedral, and we are constantly delighted and transported by the excellent music produced by our choir.
 Equally important to cathedral life is the education department, which works with local schools and community groups, but is also committed to bringing in groups of people for whom the cathedral would not be a natural home.
 Alongside the education department sits a creative programme of Christian education and nurture for adults and children alike.